herisusantoarismann/next-google-login/README.md

 ![Google Login](https://github.com/herisusantoarismann/next-google-login/blob/master/Screenshot.png)

-Here is a screenshot of the application.
-Consists of a list of letters, a list of verses and a list of priests along with their voices for each verse.
+This is a screenshot of the application.
+Contains an example of login with google using nextjs.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 - [NextJS](https://nextjs.org/)
 - [Ant Design](https://ant.design/)